FireMidge/value-objects/README_dev.md

 ### Run tests

+To run mutation tests:
+`docker-compose run lib php infection.phar`

 To run the unit tests:
 `docker-compose run lib vendor/bin/phpunit`

+#### Run a specific test

-To run mutation tests:
+To run a specific class, or method, run:

-`docker-compose run lib php infection.phar`
+`docker-compose run lib vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting`

+where `testWithValueDoesNotChangePreExisting` is the name of the method.
+You can also use the name of a class instead.

+To run a specific data set (when using data providers), you can use the name of the data set after the `@`, e.g.:

+` docker-compose run lib vendor/bin/phpunit --filter testWithValueDoesNotChangePreExisting@invalidNumber`

+where `testWithValueDoesNotChangePreExisting` is the name of the method, and `invalidNumber` is the name of the data set.
+Note that this only works with non-numeric data set names.

 #### Adding new tests